neutron-org/dex-quint-model/modelReport.md

  - We also ran some tests that were not completely free ranging.
 Phrased as runs, they were given a _blueprint_ of the simulation: what sequence of actions needs to happen first, followed by some random choice of actions, and then again followed by predetermined action.

 With each violation we found, we inspected it, documented if it were a novel one, and modified the model to avoid the paths leading to the violation.
-Once we reached a stable state (violations not being found in our typical 100000 run simulation), we ran a final expiriment consisting of 300000 simulations of 50 steps each.
+Once we reached a stable state (violations not being found in our typical 100000 run simulation), we ran a final experiment consisting of 300000 simulations of 50 steps each.
 This run found no novel violation.

 To assess the quality of the generated traces, we have created predicates describing interesting scenarios and then monitored the executions to track how often these interesting predicates were true.